jcollyer/solace-candidate-assignment-main/DISCUSSION.md

 - [ ] Optimize mobile page size and responsive design
 - [ ] Add debounce to `/api/advocates` endpoint for better performance

-Add sorting functionality to the advocate table, allowing users to sort by first or last name with toggleable states: ascending, descending, and none.
-Default to none.
-This should be implemented on both the frontend and backend.
-Let me know if you need clarification on the UI/UX flow or API contract.